 Most obviously, the load takes a slice of your assets off the top (or the bottom, in a back-end sales load).
-Consider the John Hancock Large Cap Select (MSBFX):
+Consider John Hancock Technology:

 5-year returns vs. S&P 500

-The math is straightforward: If you were to invest $5,000 in this fund, your actual stake would be just $4,750 ($5,000 minus 5%).
-(Seems harsh given all the no-load choices that also have major stakes in GE, P&G, and Coke.)
+The math is straightforward: If you invested $5,000 in this fund, your actual stake would be just $4,750 ($5,000 minus 5%).
+(Seems harsh, given all the no-load choices that also have major stakes in Microsoft, Intel, and EMC.)

 This information would've been useful -- yesterday

 If you're already invested in a load fund and have absorbed the 5% ding, don't tune out.
-It's about to get a whole lot worse.
+Your news is about to get a whole lot worse.

-It turns out that load funds consistently underperform no-load funds, even when backing out fees.
+It turns out that load funds consistently underperform no-load funds, even when you back out fees.

-That's what Tim Hanson and I found in our survey of the best funds of the past decade (76% of the top-performing funds were no-load funds).
+That's what Tim Hanson and I found in our survey of the best funds of the past decade.
+Of the top-performing funds, 76% charged no load.

-Academic research drills it home even more: In 1998, Craig Israelsen, a professor at the University of Missouri, found that "even after ignoring the impact of loads, no-load funds had, on average, significantly higher returns."
+Academic research drives the point home even more: In 1998, Professor Craig Israelsen found that "even after ignoring the impact of loads, no-load funds had, on average, significantly higher returns."

-Five years later, in a Financial Planning Magazine article, Israelsen studied a different time frame.
-The result was the same, however: No-load funds were superior to load funds.
+Five years later, in Financial Planning Magazine, Israelsen wrote about a different time frame.
+The result was the same: No-load funds were superior to load funds.

 A pattern is developing

-Israelsen also shattered the rationale load-fund shops give for the load funds they sell:
+Israelsen also shattered the rationale given by load-fund shops for the load funds they sell:

 The party line being that -- over time -- a lower expense ratio partly, or perhaps fully, offsets the impact of a front or deferred load.
 [But] no-load funds ... had expense ratios which, on average, were about 37 basis points lower than the average load fund. ...
 Thus, the lower cost structure of no-load funds was only partly responsible for their superior performance.